larisa-msoto/micm_IntroToR/README.md

 ## Overview

-This workshop is beginner-level introduction to programming in R. The course is designed to be taught in two sessions of 3 hours each and is focused on the application of R to the analyzis of tabular data from clinical trials.
+This workshop is beginner-level introduction to programming in R. The course is designed to be taught in two sessions of 3 hours each and is focused on the application of R to the analysis of tabular data from clinical trials.

 ## Requirements